-The Three Events Which Rocked the Forex Market in the First Half of 2015
+The Three Events Which Rocked the Forex Market in the First Half of this year

 In his seminal book Future Shock, futurist Alvin Toffler speaks of “too much change in too short a period of time”.
 Nearly half a century later, financial markets are beginning to feel the strains of future shock, and the one thing that seems to remain persistent, for now, is an encroaching weakness in global trade.
 It seems that the object glut of the late 20th, early 21st century is coming to an end, people satiated with cheap disposables and a prevailing lack of employment leaving them in dire want for the things they do need.
 At the other extreme of the formula lies a resulting market volatility that increase with the release of every new news item into this content-hungry world of otherwise bored consumers.
 The pool of young workers grows smaller as birth rates drop, but employment opportunities are diminishing at an even greater rate due to heightened life expectancy, later retirement, automation and the aforementioned plunge in global trade.